Noura/laughter-properties/README.md

 `<threshold>` adjusts the minimum probability threshold for classifying a frame as laughter.
 The default is 0.5, but you can  experiment with settings between 0 and 1 to see what works best for your data.
 Lower threshold values may give more false positives but may also recover a higher percentage of laughs from your file. (quoted from detection/README.md)

 `<aggressiveness>` parameter adjusts the voice extraction.
-It is an integery between 0 and 3.
+It is an integer between 0 and 3.
 0 is the least aggressive about filtering out non-speech, 3 is the most aggressive. (quoted from pywebrtcvad/README.rst)

 ### View the results